htw-imi-showtime/showtime-website/content/ss23/master/m4-shop-gpt/_index.md

 {{<image src="team.png" alt="team">}}

 {{<section title="Our Partners">}}
-Our journey would not have been possible without the unwavering support and guidance of our project partners from idealo.
+Our journey would not have been possible without the unwavering support and guidance of our project partners from **_idealo_**.

 We are thankful for their ongoing moral and technical support, their vision, and ideas, that have been shaping the development of ShopGPT.
 {{</section>}}